British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

-The exception to this is the London Assay Office.
-It is often said that the leopard's head is the town mark of the London office, but this is not strictly true, only if struck with no other town mark does the leopard's head show that the item was hallmarked in London.
+The exception to this rule is the London Assay Office.
+It is often said that the leopard's head is the town mark of the London office, but this is not strictly true.
+The leopard's head was used in antiquity as a standard mark for gold and silver.
+It is only if it struck alone, that is with no other town mark, does the leopard's head show that the item was hallmarked in London.

 Amongst the most familiar town marks are: